josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 The shim adapter is responsible for recognizing when a path being loaded corresponds to a shim, and producing a `ts.SourceFile` for the shim if so.

 Recognizing a shim filename involves two steps.
 First, the path itself must match a pattern for a particular `PerFileShimGenerator`'s shims (for example, NgFactory shims end in `.ngfactory.ts`).
 From this filename, the "source" filename can be inferred (actually several source filenames, since the source file might be `.ts` or `.tsx`).
-Even if a path matches the pattern, it's only a valid shim if the source file actually exists.
+Even if a path matches the pattern, it is only a valid shim if the source file actually exists.

 Once a filename has been recognized, the `ShimAdapter` caches the generated shim source file and can quickly produce it on request.